 THINGS TO KNOW BEFORE YOU GO

 - Parking is $30 per vehicle.
 Save money with the America The Beautiful National Parks Pass ($80).
-This annual pass will get you entry into all national parks for one year from month of purchase, as opposed to paying $30 for the 7-day use pass.
+This annual pass will get you entry into all national parks for one whole year from the month of purchase, as opposed to paying $30 for the 7-day use pass.
+I buy this pass every year; it’s the best bang for your buck if you plan on visiting at least 3 national parks within a 12-month timespan!

 - There is no cell service in the park.
 With that said, there are a few ways you can prepare so that you’re still able to find your way around the park: (1) Grab a map at the entrance of the park or from the visitor’s center.
 It’s easy to navigate around by just identifying landmarks you drive by on your map.
 (2) Download Google Maps offline so you can use your phone to navigate even without connection.